Computer-Vision-in-the-Wild/CVinW_Readings/README.md

 <font size=2> NeurIPS 2022 (Datasets and Benchmarks Track).</font>
 <a href='https://arxiv.org/abs/2204.08790'>[paper]</a> <a href='https://computer-vision-in-the-wild.github.io/ELEVATER/'>[benchmark]</a>
 </p>

+* [09/2022] Organizing ECCV Workshop [*Computer Vision in the Wild (CVinW)*](https://computer-vision-in-the-wild.github.io/eccv-2022/), where two challenges are hosted to evaluate the zero-shot, few-shot and full-shot performance of pre-trained vision models in downstream tasks:
+  - [``*Image Classification in the Wild (ICinW)*''](https://eval.ai/web/challenges/challenge-page/1832/overview) Challenge evaluates on 20 image classification tasks.
+  - [``*Object Detection in the Wild (ODinW)*''](https://eval.ai/web/challenges/challenge-page/1839/overview) Challenge evaluates on 35 object detection tasks.

 # :fire: Papers on Task-level Transfer with Pre-trained Models